 Load allocations identify the portion of loading capacity allocated to existing and future nonpoint sources.
-In the case of the Centerville River - East Bay embayment system, the nonpoint source loadings are primarily from the on-site subsurface wastewater disposal systems Additional N sources include land use (runoff and fertilizers) and atmospheric deposition.
+In the case of the Little Pond embayment system, the nonpoint source loadings are primarily from on-site subsurface wastewater disposal systems and land use.
+Additional N sources include: natural background, atmospheric deposition, and nutrient-rich sediments.

 Generally, stormwater that is subject to the EPA Phase II Program would be considered a part of the wasteload allocation, rather than the load allocation.
 As presented in Chapter IV, V, and VI, of the MEP Technical Report, on Cape Cod the vast majority of stormwater percolates into the aquifer and enters the embayment system through groundwater.
 Given this, the TMDL accounts for stormwater loadings and groundwater loadings in one aggregate allocation as a non-point source, thus combining the assessments of wastewater and storm water for the purpose of developing control strategies.
-Ultimately, when the Phase II Program is implemented in Barnstable, new studies, and possibly further modeling, will identify what portion of the stormwater load may be controllable through the application of Best Management Practices (BMPs).
+Ultimately, when the Phase II Program is implemented in Falmouth new studies, and possibly further modeling, will identify what portion of the stormwater load may be controllable through the application of Best Management Practices (BMPs).